nasa/earthdata-varinfo/README.md

 The `VarInfoFromDmr` and `VarInfoFromNetCDF4` classes also have an optional argument `short_name`, which can be used upon instantiation to specify the short name of the collection to which the granule belongs.
-This option is to be used when a granule does not contain the collection short name within its metadata global attributes (e.g., ABoVE collections from ORNL).
+This option is the preferred way to specify a collection short name, and particularly encouraged for use when a granule does not contain the collection short name within its metadata attributes (e.g., ABoVE collections from ORNL).

 ```
 var_info = VarInfoFromDmr('/path/to/local/file.dmr', short_name='ATL03')